Femicide: Other definitions

 Diana Russell's definition is not accepted by all scholars.
-Jacquelyn Campbell and Carol Runyan use "femicide" to reference "all killings of women, regardless of motive or perpetrator status" They argue that motive cannot always be determined, and so must be removed from the qualification for femicide to gather data.
+Jacquelyn Campbell and Carol Runyan use "femicide" to reference "all killings of women, regardless of motive or perpetrator status".
+They argue that motive cannot always be determined, and so must be removed from the qualification for femicide to gather data.

 Feminists Desmond Ellis and Walter Dekesedery take a different approach, viewing the definition of femicide as "the intentional killing of females by males".
 They require that femicide be intentional, unlike the inclusion of covert femicide in Diana Russell's definition.
 Femicides are also identified "as 'slip-ups' in a power struggle in which men strive to control women and deprive them of their liberty and women struggle for autonomy".

 South Asian feminists differ, stating that femicide is "the intentional killing of females by men, and of females by other females in the interests of men".
-Examples include neglect of female children in preference of males as well as dowry-related murder, where female in-laws kill women due to dowry disputes.
+Examples include neglect of female children in preference of males as well as dowry-related murder, where female in-laws murder women due to dowry disputes.
 Moreover, COST Action 1206 provides definitions of femicide.

 These definitions distinguish femicide from non-gendered descriptions of murder and homicide.
-Instead, femicide exemplifies that women are killed for different reasons and motives from those associated with typical descriptions of murder.
+Instead, femicide exemplifies that women are murdered for different reasons and motives from those associated with typical descriptions of murder.
 Globally, femicide has seldom been investigated separately from homicide, and the goal of many of these authors is to make femicide a separate category.
 In 2013, COST set up Action IS-1206 entitled "Femicide across Europe".